Customize User Interface and Flow-Apps

 folder.

-Then the work-scripts
+Then the @flowable/work-scripts

-dependency can be added.
+dependencies can be added.

-yarn add @flowable/work-scripts
+yarn add @flowable/work-scripts typescript --dev

 {